Hawarden Airport: History

 The company became part of Hawker Siddeley Aviation in the 1960s and the production of the Hawker Siddeley HS125 business jet, designed by de Havilland as the DH.125, became the main aircraft type produced by the factory for nearly forty years.
 Production (final assembly) was moved to the United States in 1996 when the 125 business was sold to the Raytheon Corporation.
 Some parts continued to be manufactured at Broughton for some years after.
 (Production of the aircraft stopped in 2013 due to the bankruptcy of then owner Hawker Beechcraft).
 In 1977 the Broughton factory became part of British Aerospace operations.
 It is now owned and operated by Airbus, and has continued to be the centre of wing production for all models of Airbus commercial aircraft.
 The airport land includes a football ground named The Airfield, home of Welsh Premier League side Airbus UK Broughton F.C., which has movable floodlights due to its proximity to the runway.

-The following units were here at some point:
+The following units were also here at some point:

 Airlines and destinations

 Although there have been scheduled services to Hawarden in past years, including a service from Liverpool to London via Hawarden operated by British Eagle in the 1960s and later Air Wales in 1977 (see below), there are currently no public scheduled passenger flights to the airport; most flights are chartered, or corporate, but the airport has frequent air freight flights provided by the Airbus Beluga to transport aircraft wings to Toulouse, Hamburg Finkenwerder and Bremen for Airbus.
-Airbus previously considered the A330-300 and A340-500 to require too much of the limited 1,663m (5,460 ft) runway 04 at Hawarden, and chose the A330-200 as the base of a new version of the Beluga.
+Airbus previously considered the A330-300 and A340-500 to require too much of the limited 1,663 m (5,460 ft) runway 04 at Hawarden, and chose the A330-200 as the base of a new version of the Beluga.
 A runway extension was considered, but abandoned when Airbus chose the A330-200 which could use the existing runway.

-Until 2020, there were also regular shuttle flights to Bristol Airport (Lulsgate) and then on to Toulouse Blagnac Airport for Airbus workers.
-These were previously operated by Eastern Airways & the now defunct BMI Regional (later flyBMI) but were operated by Loganair using an Embraer 145 aircraft until the termination of the service due to the COVID-19 Pandemic, leading to the closure of the Loganair base at Hawarden.
+Until 2020, there were also regular shuttle flights to Bristol Airport (Lulsgate) and then on to Toulouse for Airbus workers.
+These were previously operated by Eastern Airways & the now defunct Flybmi, but were operated by Loganair using an Embraer 145 aircraft until the termination of the service due to the COVID-19 pandemic, leading to the closure of the Loganair base at Hawarden.
 The airport is also used as a back-up for scheduled flights to Anglesey whenever Anglesey Airport is closed.

 There is much private and general activity at the airport, adding considerably to the number of aircraft movements.
 Operators include Aviation Park Group, which provides air taxi and charter services, MerseyFlight Air Training School, North Wales Military Air Services (NWMAS) and National Police Air Service base a Eurocopter EC135 Helicopter at the airport.
 Also operating from Hawarden Airport is Williams Aviation Ltd, which offers private jet charter.

 The Airfield is strictly PPR (prior permission required).